CONN

 @ nitrc.org/projects/conn

-academic publications using CONN for functional connectivity analyses
+# academic publications to date using CONN for functional connectivity analyses

 @ google scholar